Arxcis/adventofcode2020/README.md

 ## Contributing
 1. Make a branch.
 Example: `git checkout -b jonas/day-03`
-2. Write a program, in the language of your choice.
+2. Write a solution, in the language of your choice.
 Example: `vim day-03/solution/super-optimized.py`
-3. Test your program.
+3. Test your solution.

 ```sh
 cat day-03/input | python3 day-03/solution/super-optimized.py | diff - day-03/output
 ```

-4. Make sure your program is automatically tested by the Github CI, by adding a line of code to `day-03/test.sh`.
+4. Make sure your solution is automatically tested by the Github CI, by adding a line of code to `day-03/test.sh`.
 *Example line:*
 ```sh
 $DIR/../scripts/test-py.sh $DIR "solution/super-optimized.py"